Norbert Wiener: During and after World War II

 Wiener was a participant of the Macy conferences.

 Personal life

 In 1926 Wiener married Margaret Engemann, an assistant professor of modern languages at Juniata College.
 They had two daughters.
-Opinions are not all positive on Margaret's impacts on Wiener's career.

 Wiener admitted in his autobiography I Am a Mathematician: The Later Life of a Prodigy to abusing benzadrine throughout his life without being fully aware of its dangers.

 Wiener died in March 1964, aged 69, in Stockholm, from a heart attack.
 Wiener and his wife are buried at the Vittum Hill Cemetery in Sandwich, New Hampshire.